shsjxzh/Style-transfer-on-Hand-Written-Numbers/README.md

 ### Train
     python main.py
-You can adjust the hyperparameter in the file "main.py"
+You can adjust the hyperparameters in the file "main.py".

 ## Some results